aloretocornidez/workshops/cmake-workshop/readme.md

 CMake is a program that generates automated scripts to compile our files for us.

 I can use CMake to generate my Makefiles for me.

+CMake also generates the files needed by windows to compile my code for me as well.